 Searching for Gambles: Gambling Sentiment and Stock Market Outcomes

-Using Internet search volume for lottery-related keywords to capture gambling sentiment shifts, we show that when the overall gambling sentiment is high, investor demand for lottery-like stocks increases, stocks with lottery-like characteristics earn positive abnormal returns in the short-run, managers are more likely to announce stock splits to cater to the increased demand for low-priced lottery stocks, and IPOs perceived as lotteries earn higher first-day returns.
-Further, the sentiment-return relation is stronger among low institutional-ownership firms and in regions where gambling is more acceptable.
+Using Internet search volume for lottery to capture gambling sentiment shifts, we show that when the overall gambling sentiment is high, investor demand for lottery-like stocks increases, these stocks earn positive short-run abnormal returns, managers are more likely to announce stock splits to cater to the increased demand for low-priced lottery stocks, and IPOs perceived as lotteries earn higher first-day returns.
+Further, the sentiment-return relation is stronger among low institutional-ownership firms, headquartered in regions where gambling is more acceptable and local bias is stronger.
 These results support the view that gambling sentiment has a spillover effect on the stock market.

 Keywords: Gambling sentiment; lottery-type stocks; investor attention; catering; stock splits; IPO first-day return